Robert Griffiths (politician)

-Robert Griffiths (born 21 April 1952) is a Welsh communist activist and the current general secretary of the Communist Party of Britain.
+Robert David Griffiths (born 21 April 1952) is a Welsh communist activist and the current general secretary of the Communist Party of Britain.
 He was elected by the party's executive committee in January 1998 to replace Mike Hicks.

-Early life
+Personal life

 Griffiths was born in Cardiff and grew up in the suburb of Llanrumney, where he attended Bryn Hafod primary school.
 Afterwards he attended Cardiff High School, and later went to the University of Bath to study economics.
 While at university he competed in boxing tournaments.

+His home in Caerleon was flooded during Storm Bert in November 2024, forcing him into temporary accommodation for several months.